-Staff Responsible for Monitoring: Campus Principal and Reading Specialist EPE) [TEC SS4.001 (b)(2)(4)] Performance Objective 10: 504 Program - Students classified as 504 are those who have a physical or mental impairment which limits a major life activity such as learning, self-care, walking, seeing, hearing, speaking, breathing, working and performing manual tasks, as well as an academic need.
+Staff Responsible for Monitoring: Reading Specialist, Campus Principal(s) & Designee

+Performance Objective 10: 504 Program - Students classified as 504 are those who have a physical or mental impairment which limits a major life activity such as learning, self-care, walking, seeing, hearing, speaking, breathing, working and performing manual tasks, as well as an academic need.
 Assessments are administered if students are demonstrating chronic difficulties unresponsive to intervention strategies to determine need for ARD or 504 determinations.
 The educational program for a Section 504 student will be modified to meet the individual needs as identified by assessment data.

-Evaluation Data Sources: Documentation: Counselor Records - 05/23: 100% of the students identified as 504 have had their individual needs diagnosed appropriately and are receiving timely and appropriate assistance, per counselor records.
-Strategy 1 Details Strategy 1: Testing accommodations may include the following: Individual or small group administration, projection devices, manipulating tests materials, oral/signed administration, extra time, large print, transcription, and use of a calculator or overlays.
-Strategy's Expected Result/Impact: Increased student achievement.
+Evaluation Data Sources: Documentation: Counselor Records 100% of the students identified as 504 have had their individual needs diagnosed appropriately and are receiving timely and appropriate assistance, per counselor records.

+Strategy 1: Testing accommodations may include the following: Individual or small group administration, projection devices, manipulating tests materials, oral/signed administration, extra time, large print, transcription, use of a calculator, or overlays.

-Staff Responsible for Monitoring: Campus Principal and 504 Coordinator Strategy 2 Details Strategy 2: Environmental accommodations may also be made for students.
-These may include changing student seating as needed for the situation; adapting environment to avoid distractions; and providing notebooks for organization, lighting accommodations, or non-verbal behavior cues (cue cards).
-Strategy's Expected Result/Impact: Increased student achievement.
+Staff Responsible for Monitoring: Campus Principal(s) & Designee, 504 Coordinator

+Strategy 2: Environmental accommodations may also be made for students.
+These will include: early release from class, altering supplies for easier access, changed seating, adapting environment to avoid distractions, providing notebooks for organization, lighting accommodations or non-verbal behavior cues.

-Staff Responsible for Monitoring: Campus Principal and 504 Coordinator Strategy 3 Details Strategy 3: Students receiving services under section 504 services are required by TEC SS28.025(c) to meet all curriculum requirements and assessment graduation requirements to receive a Texas high school diploma.
+Staff Responsible for Monitoring: Campus Principal(s) & Designee, 504 Coordinator

+Strategy 3: Students receiving services under section 504 services are required by TEC SS28.025(c) to meet all curriculum requirements and assessment graduation requirements to receive a Texas high school diploma.
 Students will take STAAR with or without allowable accommodations.

+Staff Responsible for Monitoring: Campus Principal(s) & Designee, 504 Coordinator

-The Section 504 Committee receives the results of the evaluation and determines the most appropriate instruction program for the child, and develops an individual education plan for him/her that will include and modifications or accommodations that may be needed.
-504 meetings are held yearly and parents are welcome to attend.
-Strategy's Expected Result/Impact: Increased student achievement.
+Strategy 4: The Section 504 Committee receives the results of the evaluation and determines the most appropriate instruction program for the child, and develops an individual education plan for him/her that will include and modifications or accommodations that may be needed.
+504 meetings are held as needed and parents are welcome to attend.